 2. Update Security Measures: When ransomware infects an organization's IT infrastructure, it can restrict access to critical information stored within the computer system.
 Because of this, it is important for your CPA firm to be proactive in updating security measures.
-Your firm's data backup procedure is a key security measure that should be top of mind.
-TechAdvisory.org advises that small to mid-size on servers at a secure off-site storage facility.
+Your firm's data backup procedure is a on servers at a secure off-site storage facility.
 This will allow your organization to restore its IT infrastructure from the most recent backup in the event of a ransomware attack.